viperleed/viperleed/doc/content/sections/superpos.rst

 :ref:`structure search<sec_search>`.

-It takes the :ref:`delta files<deltaszip>` and the result of the structure search – which at that point is only a set of optimized parameters – and performs the name-giving superposition, i.e., summing up of delta-amplitudes to a final set of beam-amplitudes and intensities.
-Then, it generates an output of theoretical beams in the same format as  yielded by the :ref:`refercence Calculation<ref-calc>` (see :ref:`file FITBEAMS<fitbeams>`).
+It takes the :ref:`delta files<deltaszip>` and the result of the structure search — which at that point is only a set of optimized parameters — and performs the name-giving superposition: it adds the sum of delta amplitudes corresponding to the optimal parameters to the reference amplitudes, producing a final set of total beam amplitudes and intensities in the same format as yielded by the :ref:`ref-calc`.

-Finally, an |R factor| is calculated based on this file and the files :ref:`Rfactor_plots_superpos.pdf<rfactorplots>` and :ref:`Rfactor_analysis_superpos.pdf<rfactoranalysis>` are produced (see the corresponding sections for details/examples).
+ViPErLEED processes the intensities to the :ref:`FITBEAMS` file.
+It then calculates the |R factor| between these beams and those in the :ref:`EXPBEAMS` file, producing the :ref:`Rfactor_plots_superpos.pdf<rfactorplots>` and :ref:`Rfactor_analysis_superpos.pdf<rfactoranalysis>` files (see the corresponding sections for details and examples).

 .. note::
-    It is recommended to run another reference calculation for the final structure as the :ref:`FITBEAMS file<fitbeams>` will contain errors due to the :ref:`tensor-LEED approximation<tensor_leed>`.
+    It is recommended to run another reference calculation for the final structure, as the :ref:`FITBEAMS` contain errors due to the :ref:`tensor-LEED approximation<tensor_leed_errors>`.